5 Cleaning Solutions to Remove Mold on Wood Cutting Board

 Professional cleaning techniques by SuperClean SG • Learn more about our mold removal services

-Common signs of mold on wooden cutting boards include:
+Common signs of mold on wood cutting board surfaces:

 • Visible discoloration (often green, black, or white spots)